jmccormac01/DONUTS_ACP/README.md

 This package is freely available under the standard MIT open source license.

+# Package contents

+This package contains a series of scripts and software used for setting up, calibrating and running Donuts with ACP.
+Below is a brief description of the main components:

+   1. Operations:
+      1. In the ```acp/``` folder there is a modified version of the ACP ```UserActions.wsc``` file.
+This is used to trigger autoguiding from ACP plans
+      1. A daemon script ```donuts_process_handler.py```.
+This code runs all the time listening for commands from ACP to start and stop the guiding.
+The commands are triggered by the custom ```UserActions.wsc``` script above
+      1. A shim ```donuts_process.py```, which ```UserActions.wsc``` calls to insert jobs into the daemon using Pyro.
+The ```donuts_process.py``` script can also be used to manually start and stop guiding if required (e.g. in an emergency or if you wish to run Donues without a daemon)
+      1. The DONUTS main autoguiding code ```acp_ag.py```.
+This script does all the shift measuring and telescope movements
+      1. A per instrument configuration file, e.g.: ```nites.py```, ```speculoos_io.py``` etc. This file contains information such as field orientation and header keyword maps.
+A new file like this is required for each new instrument

+   1. Admin:
+      1. A script to calibrate the autoguiding pulseGuide command, ```calibrate_pulse_guide.py```
+      1. A script to update a field's autoguider reference image with a new one, ```setnewrefimage.py```.
+This is used when the old image is no longer suitable and you have a new image on disc that you would like to use.
+      1. A script to stop field's current autoguider reference image, ```stopcurrentrefimage.py```.
+This is used to remove a reference frame and let DONUTS make a new one automatically next time it observes that field.

 # Installation and setup

 Automating Donuts requires a non-trival amount of setup.
 Please contact me if you have difficulties or questions regarding the steps below